dyno-might/dyno-might.github.io/_posts/2022-05-23-traitorous.md

 * The parents in **family A** carefully explain all sides of all issues to their children.
 The kids are encouraged to think freely and know their parents will love them no matter what they conclude.
 * The parents in **family B** tell their children that *these opinions are right* and that *anyone who even thinks about counterarguments is contemptible* and that if the kids stray from the truth, they'll be banished.

 If your only goal is to indoctrinate your kids, the strategy of family B may well be the way to go.
-I think this is another part of what's happening.

-A related---and more ambitious---strategy is "meta bullying".
-In this strategy, you pre-commit to banish anyone who considers heretical ideas and also *anyone who refuses to participate in all the banishing*.
+A more ambitious strategy is "meta bullying".
+For this, you pre-commit to banish anyone who considers heretical ideas and also *anyone who refuses to participate in all the banishing*.
 This strategy is hard to pull off, but there are hints of it here and there.

 ## The segmented society model